-Until 2011, Mexican General Accepted Auditing Standards (Mexican GAAS) were developed by the IMCP's Auditing and Assurance Standards Commission (the Commission or CONAA), first established in 1955.
-Now, the Commission has made an important change for the profession and the ISAs have been adopted in México starting from January 1, 2012.
-Due to this important change, the IMCP follows IAASB work program and its due process includes review of draft and revised IAASB pronouncements and ISAs.
-Mexico is currently using the 2016-2017 version of the ISAs.
-Since the adoption of the ISAs, the IMCP is interested in the process of translating the ISAs into Spanish in order that the IMCP's membership can use them.
-The IAASB Handbook was translated by the Instituto de Censores Jurados Cuentas de España (ICJCE) into Spanish in accordance with the IFAC Translation Policy and it is being published annually.
-This translation is reviewed by a Latin America Review Committee, integrated by different associations of accountants of some Latin American countries, including the IMCP (through the CONAA).
+The ISAs have been adopted in México starting from January 1, 2012.
+The IMCP follows IAASB work program and its due process includes review of draft and revised IAASB pronouncements and ISAs.
+Mexico is currently using the Handbook 2018-2019 version and all new ISAs that are in force at the date of this report.
+Since the adoption of the ISAs, the IMCP is interested in the process of translating in order that the membership can use them.
+Finally, since 2020 the IMCP is in charge to the translate IAASB Handbook into Spanish in accordance with the IFAC Translation Policy and it is being published annually. e

-CONAA works in reviewing the translation into Spanish of all the ISAs.
-CONAA is in the process of preparing guides for all the ISAs in order that the profession can apply them in the most efficient way.
+A couple of advisors to CONAA have been appointed to work in reviewing the translations into Spanish of all the ISAs.

+CONAA is updating the guide book for audit procedures in order that the profession can apply them in the most efficient way.